daveprowse/bls-ddd/README.md

 mkdir ~/configs

 Download this repository there.
-Copy the files to their respective locations as we proceed.
+Copy the individual files to their respective locations as we proceed.

 Enjoy!